wwarthen/RomWBW/Source/Doc/Applications.md

 exceed the timing limitations of your sound chip.

-The application probes for an active system timer and uses it to accurately pace the sound file output.
+The application probes for an active system timer and uses it to accurately pace the sound file playback.
 If no system timer is available, a delay loop is calculated instead.
 The delay loop will not be as accurate as the system timer.
+If the `-DELAY` options is specified on the command line, then the delay loop will be used regardless of whether the system has a hardware timer.
+This is useful if the hardware timer does not run at the 50Hz desired for sound playback.

 There are two modes of operation.
 A direct hardware interface for the AY-3-8910 or YM2149 chips, or a compatibility layer thru HBIOS supporting